ufs-community/UFS_UTILS/README.md

 The `ush` directory contains scripts to run UFS_UTILS programs.
 Most are called from driver scripts.

-The `util` directory contains utility scripts.
+The `util` directory contains utility programs and scripts.

 The `parm` directory contains parameter files used by the chgres_cube program.